Force field (chemistry): Electrostatic interactions

 Atomic charges can make dominant contributions to the potential energy, especially for polar molecules and ionic compounds, and are critical to simulate the geometry, interaction energy, and the reactivity.
 The assignment of charges usually uses some heuristic approach, with different possible solutions.

+Historically the electrostatic potential (ESP) has been used to determine partial charges with the Merz-Kollman method being one of the first.
+Other methods uses population based analysis schemes of wavefunctions like the Mulliken or Löwdin population analysis.

+Another method to derive partial charges are charge equilibration methods like EEM, SQE or ACKS2.
+The idea is to assign geometry-dependent charges by letting electronegativity differences drive charge flow between atoms until a self-consistent minimum of the electrostatic energy is reached.

 Force fields for crystal systems

 Atomistic interactions in crystal systems significantly deviate from those in molecular systems, e.g. of organic molecules.
 For crystal systems, particularly multi-body interactions, these interactions are important and cannot be neglected if a high accuracy of the force field is the aim.
 For crystal systems with covalent bonding, bond order potentials are usually used, e.g. Tersoff potentials.
 For metal systems, usually embedded atom potentials are used.
 Additionally, Drude model potentials have been developed, which describe a form of attachment of electrons to nuclei.

 Parameterization

 In addition to the functional form of the potentials, a force fields consists of the parameters of these functions.
 Together, they specify the interactions on the atomistic level.
 The parametrization, i.e. determining of the parameter values, is crucial for the accuracy and reliability of the force field.
 Different parametrization procedures have been developed for the parametrization of different substances, e.g. metals, ions, and molecules.
 For different material types, usually different parametrization strategies are used.
 In general, two main types can be distinguished for the parametrization, either using data/ information from the atomistic level, e.g. from quantum mechanical calculations or spectroscopic data, or using data from macroscopic properties, e.g. the hardness or compressibility of a given material.
 Often a combination of these routes is used.
 Hence, one way or the other, the force field parameters are always determined in an empirical way.
 Nevertheless, the term 'empirical' is often used in the context of force field parameters when macroscopic material property data was used for the fitting.
 Experimental data (microscopic and macroscopic) included for the fit, for example, the enthalpy of vaporization, enthalpy of sublimation, dipole moments, and various spectroscopic properties such as vibrational frequencies.
 Often, for molecular systems, quantum mechanical calculations in the gas phase are used for parametrizing intramolecular interactions and parametrizing intermolecular dispersive interactions by using macroscopic properties such as liquid densities.
 The assignment of atomic charges often follows quantum mechanical protocols with some heuristics, which can lead to significant deviation in representing specific properties.